opolancoh/dotnet-ef-dapper-comparison/README.md

 # EF Core vs Dapper Query Performance Testing
 A sample .NET Core web api to compare EF Core and Dapper query performance from a Postgres database.

-**In general, the results show that Dapper offers much faster performance compared to EF Core.
-All the test analysis validate that, but with Dapper you have to write more code and worry about the database, table and column creation.**

 [Entity Framework (EF) Core](https://learn.microsoft.com/en-us/ef/core) is a lightweight, extensible, open source and cross-platform version of the popular Entity Framework data access technology.

 [Dapper](https://www.learndapper.com) is a simple object mapper for the Microsoft .NET platform.
 It is a framework for mapping an object-oriented domain model to a traditional relational database.